charlynebuerki/data-visualization-project-2021-cam/README.md

 ├── package.json
 ├── README.md         <- The current file
 ├── milestone1
+|   └── figures           <- Figures generated that are incorporated in milestone_1.md
+|   	├── calendar  <- figures relevant to the calendar data
+|   	├── listings  <- figures relevant to the listings data
+|   	└── reviews   <- figures relevant to the reviews data
 |   ├── milestone_1.md     <- Milestone 1 report
 |   ├── pre-processing.md        <- More info on pre-processing for milestone 1
 ├── milestone2